This accessibility statement applies to www.healthresourceberkshire.org

 We are aware that some aspects of this website are not fully accessible:

 - most of the PDF documents in the Digital Resource Library are not fully accessible to screen reader software and HTML alternative versions are not currently available

 - you cannot modify the line height or spacing of text

-- reading order has some repetition for screen readers.
+- reading order has some repetition for screen readers

 - there is one ’embed film’ option that does not have captions